 Increase Exercise Time

 Huskies are energetic and active dogs.
-They require a moderate to heavy amount of physical and mental exercise each day.
-In fact, we recommend Huskies get at least 2 hours of exercise daily!
+In fact, they require a moderate to heavy amount of physical and mental exercise each day.
+We recommend Huskies get at least 2 hours of exercise daily!

 If that is lacking, your Husky is probably going to get bored, which can easily translate into random howling.
 What’s worse is that it can lead them to chewing up your house or escaping in search of adventure.